apostrophecms/docs/docs/guide/custom-ui.md

 Apostrophe will use only the last version of a component that is configured.
 For isntance, if the last module in our project's `app.js` modules list contains a `ui/apos/components/AposLogPadless.vue` file, that logo will be used in the admin bar, in place of the version that is normally loaded from Apostrophe core or in any module configured earlier.

 ::: note
-You will need to read the source code of the existing component we are overriding for more information about the patterns used, props provided and APIs we may need to access.
+For more information about the patterns used, props provided and APIs needed to implement a component, it's necessary to study the source code of the original.
 :::

 ## Overriding standard Vue components through configuration